 To contact Wokingham's Triage Team by email: firstname.lastname@example.org or by phone 0118 908 8022.

-This team will use your information to make a decision about how they can best respond to your concerns.
+These teams will use your information to make a decision about how they can best respond to your concerns.
+Please contact the authority in which the child lives.

 You can also report you concerns to the NSPCC who will offer you support and advice if you are feeling worried about a child’s safety: